xvz/graph-processing/README.md

 graph-processing
 ================

-Comparison of graph processing systems.
+A comparison of graph processing systems.
+Please see the wiki!